 More coal is exported from the port of Newcastle than any other port in the world.
 When this coal is consumed in the power stations and steel mills of Asia it contributes around 1% of the world’s emissions of greenhouse gases.
-While we often talk of the economic benefits of these exports to the region, the state and the nation, there is no corresponding conversation about the consequences on climate change and the planet.
+While we often talk of the economic benefits of these exports to the region, the state and the nation, there is no corresponding conversation about the consequences on climate change and the planet or the local ramifications when the world inevitably turns away from coal.
 That side of the equation is invisible in our collective conscience.

 Signal Station is a data-driven kinetic sculpture that makes visible the shipping movements of Newcastle.
 Nine pendulums driven by electric fans are activated by internet data on the presence of a ship at one of the nine coal loading berths of the port of Newcastle.

 The work continues the theme of invisible shipping movements from the photographic series One Percent.